 One interesting example of great company culture and creating winning teams I came across, is that of Zappos - culture is so important at Zappos that the company offers new hires $2,000 to quit after they complete training if they feel it’s not the right fit.
 So in summary, I think the underlying current of it all is - as a leader get ready to experiment and take risks to get the best out of your team.
 Use emotions to express the pulse of the team and help them express freely too.

 You’ve reached the finish line of this article and I’m so grateful for your time!
 But there is something that’s still missing.
 I only jotted out five of six infinity stones here, can you help me with the sixth one?
-Would love for you to comment below and tell me what according to you should be the sixth infinity stone in this stack.
+Would love for you to comment below and tell me what according to you should be the six infinity stones in this stack.
 Pretty sure one of those would help me bag a spot on the Leader of the Year list ;)